nica-f/anyplay/README.md

 # Anyplay
 Playback media anywhere

+For a long I am pretty annoyed that playing back media on different devices is usually a total pain.
+I have quite a bunch off different devices in my house and in my office, most of them are either capable of media playback or contain some media I would like to play back.
+But not ncessarily all of it at the same time!
+There is some media on my laptop but the speakers are, well, laptop speakers.
+But there is my desktop workstation which is connected to a larger set of nice speakers.
+So I would have to copy the data over to the desktop and start a media player there.
+But if I am working on my laptop (for some reason) this means I have to from time to time switch my attention over to the desktop, control the playback from there and then return to my laptop.
+Not very convenient.

+Worse is playback of larger video files.
+I would first have to transfer it to some common storage that also the video player can access, then search it on the video player and finally start playback.
+If we are talking about a 1.5h fullHD recording this can take a while.

+All that does not make much sense.
+All of these devices are usually connected to my local network, all can easily stream (sending and receiving) data over that network, some have the data to send, some have appropriate capabilities for playback.
+So why not send the data for playback to a receiver and just have - played back?

+After months of pondering and research I found that there is indeed no simple solution to the problem - and I tried quite a bit.
+The closest I found was DLNA/UPNP but this has become pretty uncommon by now.
+The implementations and even commercial devices I found do not really work that well - discovery often does not work reliably (but is the only way), playback often hangs or stutters, and the specification is parts proprietary and *complicated*.
+Why make it so complicated for such a simple task?
+The closest thing I found so far is Chromecast but also this is pretty complicated and also pretty proprietary.

+So I came up with my own which should hopefully be 'good enough' and should be possible to implement on pretty my any device that can drive a network
+interface: Anyplay.

 ## Idea
 The basic idea is actually pretty simple.
 These days almost any device can hook up to an IP network and either access or serve http.
 Some devices can